 Increasing your credit score can seem like a complicated process.
 After all, it’s created by an intricate algorithm that weighs each and every item on your credit report in a variety of different ways.

-Because many blogs and financial extremists tout all credit cards as bad, you might be tempted to close all of your credit cards in order to boost your score.
+Many blogs and financial extremists tout that all credit cards as bad.
+They may have you tempted to close all of your credit cards in order to boost your credit score.

 But before you do, stop what you’re doing and find out how exactly closing a credit card affects your credit score.

-It’s not as cut and dry as you might think, and you might actually end up hurting your score by deciding to close any or all of your accounts.
+It’s not as cut and dry as you might think, and you might actually end up hurting your credit score by closing any or all of your credit card accounts.
 So take a closer look at the consequences before you choose the best next step for your situation.

-Keep reading to learn how closing a credit card can hurt your credit score?
+Keep reading to learn how closing a credit card can hurt your credit score.

 Consequently, when you close a credit card, you limit the number of accounts used in the calculation.
-It doesn’t happen automatically; in fact, each account continues to age for ten years after it’s been closed, before finally dropping off your credit report at the end of that period.
+It doesn’t happen automatically.
+In fact, each credit card account continues to age for ten years after it’s been closed before finally dropping off your credit report at the end of that period.

-So your score won’t drop right away; even if you close a brand new card, it will be ten years old by the time it falls off your report.
-If you’ve opened any new cards since then, your score will take a dip because the average age of your accounts has decreased.
+So your credit score won’t drop right away.
+Even if you close a brand new credit card, it will be ten years old by the time it falls off your report.
+If you’ve opened any new cards since then, your credit score will take a dip because the average age of your accounts has decreased.

-Another way you can damage your credit score by closing a credit card is your credit utilization ratio.
+Another way you can hurt your credit score is by closing a credit card is your credit utilization ratio.
 This term refers to the amount of debt you owe compared to the amount of credit available to you.

 When you recalculate your credit utilization, it jumps up to 28.5%.
-Having a higher credit utilization not only affects your credit score, it also sends up a red flag to lenders that you may not have a lot of credit left to use.
+Having a higher credit utilization negatively affects your credit.
+It’s also a red flag to lenders that you may not have a lot of credit left to use.

 How many credit cards should you have?

-There’s no definite answer to this question and it largely depends on how you handle your credit cards.
-Keep low or zero balances on your accounts, particularly compared to your overall limits and the amount of income you earn.
+There’s no definite answer to this question, and it largely depends on how you handle your credit cards.
+Keep low or zero balances on your credit card accounts, particularly compared to your overall credit limits and the amount of income you earn.
 If you do so, having several cards won’t affect your credit too much or your ability to get a loan or mortgage.

-Having several credit cards, can, however, decrease your score if you open too many accounts in a short period of time.
+Having several credit cards can decrease your credit score if you open too many accounts in a short period of time.
 Part of your credit score is determined by “new credit,” accounting for a full 10%.

 Each time you open a new credit card or apply for a loan, it shows up in the “Inquiries” section of your credit report and stays there for two years.

 Your credit score will also take a dip for one year after each inquiry.
-If you just open one account, the drop won’t hurt your score too much.
-But if you open a ton of cards at once, you could potentially do some real damage to your credit score.
+If you just open one credit card account, your credit score won’t drop too much.
+But if you open many cards at once, you could potentially do some real damage to your credit.

-Remember that retail cards at store chains also count in this section, so be wary of opening several accounts just to get a small discount or one-time bonus at a store you rarely visit.
+Remember that retail cards at store chains also count in this section.
+So, be wary of opening several credit card accounts just to get a small discount or a one-time bonus at a store you rarely visit.

 Installment loans are weighted more favorably than revolving credit.
 So, it’s not good to overload on the number of credit cards you have, especially if you don’t have any installment loans at all.

-When you do decide to close one or more accounts, there are a few considerations to take into account in order to have the best effect on your credit card.
+When you cancel a credit card, there are a few things to consider to have the best effect on your credit score.
 First, think about closing your newest accounts.
-That way, your overall age of credit won’t take a big dip when the card comes off in ten years.
+That way, your overall age of credit won’t take a big dip when the credit card comes off in ten years.

 If you tend to carry balances on your credit cards, you can also close the card with the highest interest rates.
-Of course, you’ll need to pay off the card in full before you close the account.
+Of course, you’ll need to pay off the credit card in full before closing it.

-In the event you do have a balance, you could try transferring it to a low-interest card or even a card with a 0% introductory rate.
-Just be sure you can pay off the balance before the introductory period ends, otherwise, you could potentially end up paying an even higher interest rate than before.
+In the event you do have a balance, you could try doing a balance transfer to a low-interest credit card or even a card with a 0% introductory rate.
+Just be sure you can pay off the balance before the introductory period ends.
+Otherwise, you could potentially end up paying an even higher interest rate than before.

 Of course, if your rewards program is lucrative enough that it more than pays for the annual fee, you don’t necessarily want to close this one.
 You may first want to consider calling the credit card issuer and asking if you can downgrade your credit card to one with no annual fee.
 You may be able to switch to another credit card from the same issuer and keep your payment history.

-However, if you have decent credit today, you should be able to find a credit card that offers some types of rewards program you can use.
-Just remember that points are typically only rewarded after the card balance is paid off each month, so this isn’t an important factor for someone who regularly carries a balance.
+However, if you have decent credit, you should be able to find a credit card that offers some types of rewards program that could earn you cash back or free travel.

 What’s the best way to close a credit card?

-When you close a credit card, go into it with a smart strategy to minimize any damage to your credit score.
-If you’re closing more than one account, try to space them out over time.
+When you cancel a credit card, go into it with a smart strategy to minimize any damage to your credit score.
+If you’re closing more than one credit card account, try to space them out over time.

-That way your credit utilization ratio won’t drop overnight.
-The same advice applies for opening up new credit cards since each new account causes a small score drop for 12 months.
+That way, your credit utilization ratio won’t drop overnight.
+The same advice applies when opening a new credit card account since each new account causes a small score drop for 12 months.

-It’s also important to avoid closing accounts right before you apply for a mortgage or other loan.
+It’s also important to avoid canceling a credit card account right before you apply for a mortgage or other loan.
 Even if your lower credit utilization only makes your score drop by a few points, that can really make a huge difference in which interest rates you’re offered by your lender.

 The cutoff point for the very best rates is typically 740.
 If your credit score is right on the line, even a minor change can cause you to lose the very best loan terms.

 You should also be sure to close all credit accounts on your own terms.
-That means don’t wait for your bank to close the account because of payment issues.
-That will hurt your score even more.
+That means don’t wait for your bank to close an account because of payment issues.
+That will hurt your credit score even more.

 Also, be aware that any customer service representative you speak to will likely try to convince you that another credit product would work better for you.
-Don’t give them personal details about your reasons for closing the account; simply be firm about your intentions.
+Don’t give them personal details about your reasons for closing the account.
+Simply be firm about your intentions.
 Let them know you want your credit report to reflect that you requested the account to be closed.

-You don’t need an expensive credit monitoring service to understand how opening and closing credit cards affect your credit score.
+You don’t need a credit monitoring service to understand how opening and closing a credit card affect your credit.
 You’re now armed with the knowledge you need to strategically manage your credit card accounts to get the best possible scoring in the relevant categories.

 With a full 35% of your credit score affected by how you use your credit card accounts, there is certainly room for improvement no matter where your number is currently.
 Before you make any move regarding your credit cards, remember both the long-term and short-term effects those decisions could have on your credit.